top of page

 But once we cleared the vegetation below the failure crack, we found that the bank had completely failed and slumped into the stream.

-Then installing pipe supports to carry the load until a permanent fix can be made.
+First by straightening the supports and re-leveling the bridge deck.
+Then, by installing pipe supports to carry the load until a permanent fix can be made.

 Bridge alignment looking south.
-There is about a foot and a half of elevation difference between the two ends of the bridge (but it looks like there's a lot more than that when you're standing there).
+There is ls about a foot and a half of elevation difference between the two ends of the bridge (but it looks like there's a lot more than that when you’re standing there).